PrincetonUniversity/VST/doc/INSTALL.md

 Branch [new_compcert](https://github.com/PrincetonUniversity/VST/tree/new_compcert) with CompCert 2.5.

-If you have already Coq 8.4pl5 or menhir >= 20140422, skip the corresponding sections.
+If you have already Coq 8.4pl6 or menhir >= 20140422, skip the corresponding sections.
+[Coq 8.4pl5 will suffice, if you already have that]

 ## Get [Homebrew](http://http://brew.sh/) (~5 minutes)